machinalis/iepy/docs/installation.rst

 Download the third party data and tools
 ---------------------------------------

-You should have now a command named "*iepy*"
+You should have now a command named "*iepy*", use it like this for getting some needed binaries.

 .. code-block:: bash